jarecoo/practice/notes.md

     - “Tell me whom you consort with and I will tell you who you are” Goethe, in The Daily Stoic, p.79
     - Nothing is more important than family, pick family first.
 (Family being defined as those individuals on whom you can best count for support and affection, ideally this should be blood relatives, but it can also be close friends)
     - “When you and your partner fight, remember it’s you and her vs the problem, not vs each other.”
+    - An argument is when you’re trying to determine WHO is right, a conversation is when you’re trying to find WHAT is right.
+    - Getting mad at people for making mistakes doesn’t teach them to not make mistakes, it teaches them to hide them
     - “Where you invest your love, you invest your life” -Mumford and Sons, Awake my Soul
     - “Today study after study shows the it is our social connections that are the single biggest driver or our happiness.” -The Happiness Equation, p.114
     - On healthy relationships, romantic loves should naturally shift more toward attachment.
 Make sure you and your partner are worthy of each other’s full, trusting attachment.